myllynen/rhel-sap-automation/README.md

 The Ansible roles for SAP supported by Red Hat are included in the _rhel-system-roles-sap_ RPM package.

-See the following RHKB articles for support status of the included roles:
+See the following RHKB articles for the support status of the included
+roles:

 * [https://access.redhat.com/articles/4488731](https://access.redhat.com/articles/4488731)
 * [https://access.redhat.com/articles/6857351](https://access.redhat.com/articles/6857351)